-This article, published 1973, is an SNA classic with more than 52,000 citations.
-It's author, MS Granovetter, is known for his research of how people find out about vacant jobs and the importance of weak social ties in this process.
-These groundbreaking findings were counter-intuitive because research intuition till then emphasized the importance of the individual's strong ties to his social surrounding which sounds pretty logical.
-Intuitivly, I guess most of us think about our strong ties as more important and influential than our weak ties.
+This paper, published 1973, is an SNA classic with more than 59,000 citations.
+It's author, M.S.
+Granovetter, is known for his research about how people find out about vacant jobs and the importance of weak social ties in this process.
+These groundbreaking findings were counter-intuitive because research intuition till then emphasized the importance of the individual's strong ties to his social surrounding, which sounds pretty logical.
+Intuitively, I guess most of us think about our strong ties as more important and influential than our weak ties.

-I guess many SNA analysts will content themselves with the gist of his research but the article, contains additional ideas that are still relevant, even after 46 years:
+I guess many SNA analysts will content themselves with the gist of his research, but the article contains additional insights relevant to this day, even after 46 years:

-Granovetter shows how a pertubation languishes beyond the first and second circle of ties in an Ego Network - a thing to keep in mind when performing a snowball sampling on a dataset.
+Granovetter shows how a perturbation languishes beyond the first and second circle of ties in an Ego Network - a thing to keep in mind when performing a snowball sampling on a dataset.
 Interestingly, this issue came up in the NSA's hearing in congress 2013.
 The NSA denied conducting surveillance of American citizens but noted that the "agency can perform 'three-hop queries' through Americans' data and records".
 All this relates closely to Robin Dunbar's famous research which will be added as a post in the "Classics" section.

-The Micro/Macro Paradox of strong ties: An interesting theory (which Granovetter mentions as yet-to-be-proven) is that strong ties in micro scale create cohesion while paradoxically create fragmentation on a macro scale, The field of communities research in networks (beginning in the early 2000's, network scientists were able to demonstrate this theory on communities (clusters) in networks.
+The Micro/Macro Paradox of strong ties: An interesting theory (which Granovetter mentions as yet-to-be-proven) is that strong ties in micro scale create cohesion while paradoxically create fragmentation on a macro scale, In the early 2000's, network scientists were able to demonstrate this theory on communities (clusters) in networks.

-The article raises methodological points to consider while assessing a theory, especially when the theory rests upon the author/reader's intuition or "common sense" but lacks empirical proof.
+The article raises methodological points to consider while assessing a theory, especially when the theory rests upon the author's intuition or common sense, but lacks empirical proof.
 If anything, SNA taught me to throw my intuition/life experience/common sense out of the nearest window when it comes to analyzing complex systems.
 But, hey, isn't life itself a complex system?
 Well, I guess that's what makes it interesting :)